maisam2004/travel_planning_project/readm.md

 ### Media

-- Images sourced from Unsplash, Pixabay, and Pexels.
+- Images sourced from Unsplash,freepik, Pixabay, and Pexels.
 - Icons sourced from Font Awesome.

 ### Acknowledgments